Phalgu River: Course

 The Phalgu is formed by the confluence, some 2 mi below Bodh Gaya, of the Lilajan (also called Niranjan or Nilanjan) and the Mohana, two large hill streams each of which is over 300 yd wide.
 The Phalgu is also mentioned as Niranjan.
 The united stream flows on to the north past the town of Gaya, where it attains a breadth of over 900 yd.
 The Phalgu here passes by a high rocky bank, on the steep sides of which are many paved stairs leading down to the river bed, while high above are the Vishnupad Mandir, with many minor shrines around it.
 It then runs in a north-easterly direction for about 17 mi, and opposite the Barabar hills it again takes the name of Mohana, and divides into two branches which eventually flow into a branch of the Punpun.

 The Phalgu like its confluent streams, Lilajan and Mohana, is subject to high floods during the monsoons but in other seasons of the year it dwindles to a stream wandering through a wide expanse of sand.

 Religious significance

 Buddhism

-Before attaining Enlightenment, the Siddhārtha Gautama practiced asceticism on a tributary of the river.
+Before attaining Enlightenment, the prince Siddhārtha Gautama practiced asceticism for six years (ten or twelve years according to some accounts) on the banks of the river, residing in a forest near the village of Uruvilvā.
+After realizing that strict asceticism would not lead to Enlightenment, he recuperated after bathing in the river and receiving a bowl of milk-rice from the milkmaid Sujātā.
+He sat under the nearby pippala tree, where he finally achieved Enlightenment.
+This tree became known as the Bodhi Tree, and the site became known as Bodh Gayā.